philion/tansible/README.md

 This is an exploration of using automation and [infrastructure-as-code](https://en.wikipedia.org/wiki/Infrastructure_as_code) to help teach operational management and support.

 Ansible is selected for "simplicity", widespread use, community support and it's FOSS licensing.
 This is not to say that ansible is a "simple tool".
-To the contrary, event the simpliest tasks and network configuration quickly becomes obscure due to the inherent complexity and scale of the operations ansible is performing.
+To the contrary, event the simplest tasks and network configuration quickly becomes obscure due to the inherent complexity and scale of the operations ansible is performing.
 This makes [IaC](https://en.wikipedia.org/wiki/Infrastructure_as_code) difficult for new users, with a daunting learning curve and dire consequenses should any mistakes be made.

 At the same time, IaC is a powerful tool that both describes an entire system and provides a means create and maintain it.
 Framed as a functional description of a system and its operation, IaC becomes an opportunity to use the captured knowledge to demonstrate "how systems are built".